-Also, I’ll be publishing another collection that features Every One Fight, Sector Bomb and some previously unpublished related short stories as Whitegraft Musings.
+Also, I’ll be publishing another collection that features Every One Fight, Sector Bomb and some previously unpublished viagra no prescription related short stories as Whitegraft Musings.
 As I’m value conscious, I realized Every One Fight wasn’t a good deal on its own.
 Keep an eye on this blog or my Patreon for more information.

 If you’d like to see into my creative process, I’m posting pre-release artwork accessible to backers.

 Sailor Rifts lives on in eBook form as Starlit Ruins, a free download at Smashwords.
 Maybe I’ll just answer the questions I think you’ll ask, right now?

 Palladium Rifts and I have a history.
 It was my first experience with intense story feedback; facial expressions are powerful indicators.
 So I used my fandom to lead them through a rescue mission of no less than the Bishoujo Sailor Senshi.
 This is that ‘infamous’ fanfiction novel I called a darkfic, back then.